Pwntus/cc-vue/README.md

 # What is this?

-This is a frontend example written in [Vue.js 2](https://vuejs.org/) to demonstrate steps needed to create a Cognito Identity.
+This is a frontend example written in [Vue.js 2](https://vuejs.org/) which demonstrates how to obtain a Cognito Identity and execute lambda API calls.
 It has two components; **Login** and **Dashboard**.

 * Login

 	A login form where the user can provide Cloud Connect credentials.

 * Dashboard

     Allow the authenticated user to call some predefined Cloud Connect API functions (lambda functions) with editable example payload.

 ## The Cloud Connect class

-The class can be found in src/CloudConnect.js and is a simplified class for performing Cloud Connect API calls.
+The class can be found in [src/CloudConnect.js](src/CloudConnect.js) and is a simplified class for performing Cloud Connect API calls.
 It should be well documented and easy to follow on every step.
 Some prior knowledge with JavaScript ES6 is required.

 ### Authentication